-Delhi Police has arrested 21-year-old climate activist Disha Ravi from Bengaluru in a case related to the spread of the viral online 'toolkit' related to farmers' protests, news agency ANI reported.
-Multiple news reports associated Disha with the 'Friday for Future' campaign, and cited her as a student at a top college in Bengaluru.
+Delhi Police has arrested a 21-year-old climate activist, reportedly identified as Disha Ravi from Bengaluru, in a case related to the spread of the viral online 'toolkit' related to farmers protest, news agency ANI reported.
 The 'toolkit' was a Google document—that elaborated on ways the global public could support the protests—posted by Swedish environmentalist Greta Thunberg.
-According to the police, initial investigation has suggested the document's link with a pro-Khalistan group named 'Poetic Justice Foundation'.
+According to the police, initial investigation has suggested the document's link with a pro-Khalistan group named ''Poetic Justice Foundation''.

 In the document, various actions, including creating a tweetstorm and protesting outside Indian embassies, were listed as the ones needed to be taken to support the farmers' agitation.
 News agencies reported that the contents of the now-deleted document urged protests outside Indian missions abroad, media houses, government buildings, and even the offices of Mukesh Ambani and Gautam Adani.